SpeculativeGameDev/CG-Development/README.md

 The dilemma here is, you need the mundane.
 A small island like yours won't stand eternal by itself.

 Let's think about the third option: You reject goods and services from the continent.
 It's easy at the beginning, just set aside some land for farming and crops.
 Life is easy.
-Your population
+Your population grows steadily until foreign countries see what you have and want it for them, or until every resource is consumed and commerce is a necessity just to survive.
+This will happen.
+Your population will grow above the point of equilibrium.
+The environment won't be able to support that growth and will eventually collapse.
+We'll have to take some actions to avoid that.
+But that will be on another day.

 ### 2023-06-26 - About conflict in storytelling